verdantlearn/gis-refresher-gps-field-obs/modules/Friday/_posts/2000-01-03-assignment.md

 *20 minutes*

 Submit a mini assignment to demonstrate your progress this week, comprised of two elements:
-> 1. A description of your experience alongside a screenshot of your dataset in QGIS
+> 1. A description of your experience alongside a screenshot of your dataset in QGIS (this page)
 > 2. Feedback to one of your peers (next page)

 <br>